-We have received Orphan Drug designation in the United States for mavrilimumab for the treatment of GCA, and we may seek Orphan Drug designation for certain of our other product candidates in the United States as well as for any of our product candidates in the EU.
+We have received Orphan Drug exclusivity and designation in the United States for ARCALYST for the treatment of pericarditis and mavrilimumab for the treatment of GCA, respectively.
+In addition, we have received Orphan Drug designation in the EU for ARCALYST for the treatment of idiopathic pericarditis.
+In the future, we may seek Orphan Drug designation for certain of our other product candidates in the United States or the EU.
 We may be unsuccessful in obtaining such designation for any of our other product candidates or unable to maintain the associated benefits for any of our other current or future product candidates that are granted Orphan Drug designation, if any.
 Regulatory authorities in some jurisdictions, including the United States and Europe, may designate drugs or biologics intended to treat relatively small patient populations as Orphan Drug products.
 Under the U.S. Orphan Drug Act, the FDA may designate a drug or biologic as an Orphan Drug if it is intended to treat a rare disease or condition, which is generally defined as a patient population of fewer than 200,000 individuals in the United States, or a patient population greater than 200,000 in the United States where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.

 In the EU, the European Commission grants Orphan Drug designation after receiving the opinion of the EMA's Committee for Orphan Medicinal Products on an Orphan Drug designation application.
-In the EU, Orphan Drug designation is intended to promote the development of drugs that are intended for the diagnosis, prevention or treatment of life-threatening or chronically debilitating conditions where (i) such conditions affect no more than five in 10,000 persons in the EU when the application is made or (ii) the product, without the benefits derived from Orphan Drug status, would not generate sufficient return in the EU to justify investment; and for which no satisfactory method of diagnosis, prevention, or treatment exists for marketing in the EU, or if such method exists, the product will be of significant benefit to those affected by such condition.
+In the EU, Orphan Drug designation is intended to promote the development of medicinal products that are intended for the diagnosis, prevention or treatment of life-threatening or chronically debilitating conditions where either (i) such conditions affect no more than five in 10,000 persons in the EU when the application is made or (ii) the product, without the benefits derived from Orphan Drug status, would not generate sufficient return in the EU to justify investment; and for which no satisfactory method of diagnosis, prevention, or treatment exists for marketing in the EU, or if such method exists, the product will be of significant benefit to those affected by such condition.
 In the EU, Orphan Drug designation entitles a party to financial incentives such as reduction of fees or fee waivers, and upon grant of an MA, to potential marketing exclusivity.

 In addition, if a drug or biologic with an Orphan Drug designation subsequently receives the first marketing approval for the disease or condition for which it has such designation, the drug or biologic is entitled to a period of marketing exclusivity, which precludes a regulatory authority from approving another marketing application for the same drug and disease or condition for that time period, except in limited circumstances.
 If our competitors are able to obtain Orphan Drug exclusivity prior to us, for products that constitute the "same drug" and treat the same diseases or conditions as our product candidates, we may not be able to have competing products approved by the applicable regulatory authority for a significant period of time.
 The applicable period is seven years in the United States and ten years in the EU.
-The EU exclusivity period can be reduced to six years if, at the end of the fifth year, it is established that a drug no longer meets the criteria for Orphan Drug designation including where it is shown that the drug is sufficiently profitable not to justify maintenance of market exclusivity.
+The EU exclusivity period can be reduced to six years if, at the end of the fifth year, it is established that a medicinal product no longer meets the criteria for Orphan Drug designation including where it is shown that the drug is sufficiently profitable not to justify maintenance of market exclusivity.